videlais/extwee/README.md

 # ExTwee 1.1.4

-ExTwee is a Twee compiler supporting Twine 2-style formats using the [Twee 3 specification](https://github.com/iftechfoundation/twine-specs/blob/master/twee-3-specification.md).
+Extwee is a Twee compiler supporting Twine 2-style formats using the [Twee 3 specification](https://github.com/iftechfoundation/twine-specs/blob/master/twee-3-specification.md).

 It will read both Twee2 (Twee2) and Twee 3 formatted files, but does not understand or currently support Twee 1 (Twine 1.4.2) or Twee2 special passages for Twine 1.X formatting.